chrehall68/lahacks2025/README.md

 1.  **Install VS Code:** Make sure you have VS Code installed.
 2.  **Install the extension:** Open VS Code and go to the Extensions view (`Ctrl+Shift+X` or `Cmd+Shift+X`).
 Search for "Lahacks 2025 - VS Code Gemini AI Extension" and install it.
 Or, you can download the .vsix file on our repository and install it by running `code --install-extension ./lahacks2025-1.0.0.vsix`.
-3.  **Set up your Gemini API key:** You will need to provide a Gemini API key to use the extension.
-You can do this by opening the VS Code settings (`Ctrl+,` or `Cmd+,`) and searching for "lahacks2025.geminiApiKey".
+3.  **Set up your Configuration:** You will need to provide a Gemini API key to use the extension.
+You can do this by opening the VS Code settings (`Ctrl+,` or `Cmd+,`) and searching for "polyglot.geminiApiKey".
 Enter your API key in the text box.
+Repeat for "polyglot.clangd.path" (the path to your clangd installation) and "polyglot.pyright-langserver.path" (the path to your pyright-langserver installation)
 4.  **Start coding:** The extension will automatically start providing AI-powered assistance as you type.